 Mom knows this pose and what it means.
 It might take hours to get him to open up again, unless she can do something or say something extremely happy, some invention or act so surprisingly wonderful that the hardened tar encasing his body cracks and an irrepressible smile breaks free.

 I’m his mother.
 I, too, have intricate scenarios and imagined proceedings only to find them repeatedly disproved, unfulfilled, destroyed.

 “If you don’t tell me, I won’t know,” I remind Ollie over and over, ad infinitum.

-“If I don’t tell them, they won’t know,” I remind myself again, once again, and yet even again, the disappointment brimming, overflowing, splashing from my heart to my extremities, out the front door, onto the street, hot tar that inks and swallows all in its path.
+“If I don’t tell them, they won’t know,” I remind myself again after a misunderstanding at work, and once again when a text isn’t returned, and when I’ve driven away and I’ve muted my way past a remedy.
+Like Ollie, who is my child after all, the disappointment brims, overflows, splashes from my heart to my extremities, out the front door, onto the street, hot tar that inks and swallows all in its path.